a-polishchuk/a-polishchuk/README.md

 - 10+ years of experience
 - worked with various tech stacks
 - tend to use simple and straightforward solutions
-- constantly learning new stuff
+- constantly learn new stuff
 - designed and recorded [Udemy course](https://www.udemy.com/course/opanovuemo-react/?referralCode=C0563B0126CAF7329C80) that teaches people "Thinking in React"
 - last few years I'm mostly working with
   - React